-The first Magnum Setting screen configures the following settings:
+The first Magnum1 Setting screen configures the following settings:

-i Inverter Status On / Off / Standby

-i Charger Status On / Off / Standby

-i Max Charging Current (Amperage) This is the maximum amount of current the charger can output.

-i Load Sense Power (Wattage) This is the Power Level (Search Watts Setting) required to activate (wake up) the inverter.
+- i Inverter Status On / Off / Standby - i Charger Status On / Off / Standby - i Max Charging Current (Amperage) This is the maximum amount of current the charger can output. - i Load Sense Power (Wattage) This is the Power Level (Search Watts Setting) required to activate (turn on) the inverter.